philippbosch/slack-webhook-cli/README.md

                         set the attachment color
   -t TITLE, --title TITLE
                         set the attachment title
-  -n, --no-post         do not post request but just print json body and exit
+  -d, --dump-json       do not post request but just print json body and exit
 ```

 ### Examples